 In virtual classrooms, building instructor presence relies heavily on the feedback that you provide to students.
 Through this feedback, you enable students to identify their strengths, target areas to improve, and stay on track.
 Well-crafted feedback also reminds students that you—a committed expert in the subject area—are guiding their learning from afar.
 In this article, Adam Shaw, Faculty Development Specialist at Wiley Education Services, reviews six characteristics of feedback that help you empower students in virtual environments.

-Now that you are teaching in a virtual environment, you will communicate with students using different mediums than you did in physical classrooms.
+You will use different mediums to communicate with students online than you did in physical classrooms.
 For instance, you will typically engage with online students by sending emails, providing audio recordings of comments, and setting up live video calls.
 But the quality of feedback matters more than the medium that delivers it.
-Like you, your students are transitioning quickly from campus to virtual learning, and their lives suddenly look very different.
 By providing effective feedback, you will have a powerful method for keeping students on track to meeting their personal, professional, and academic goals.